Marrakech is a vibrant and bustling city, known for its rich history, stunning architecture, and lively souks.

 $ads={1}

-If you're someone who enjoys peace and quiet while traveling, I have to warn you about the peak tourist seasons, especially during Christmas (December) and Spring Break (March/April).
+If you're someone who enjoys peace while traveling, I have to warn you about the peak tourist seasons, especially during Christmas (December) and Spring Break (March/April).

 During these times, Marrakech transforms into a magnet for tourists from all over the world, especially from Europe.